Top Republicans McCarthy, Scalise back Stefanik as Cheney replacement amid battle over Trump

 REPUBLICANS INCREASINGLY VOCAL ABOUT HOLDING ANOTHER CHENEY VOTE SOON

 But Cheney has refused to budge from her position that the party should distance itself from Trump entirely after his repeated falsehoods about the 2020 election culminated in a rally in D.C. on Jan.
 6 as Congress was certifying the Electoral College results.
-Shortly after Trump's rally ended, a mob of his supporters attacked the Capitol in a deadly riot, sending hundreds of lawmakers into hiding, with some chanting, "hang Mike Pence."
+Shortly after Trump's rally ended, a mob of his supporters attacked the Capitol, sending hundreds of lawmakers into hiding, with some chanting, "hang Mike Pence."

 "This is about whether the Republican Party is going to perpetuate lies about the 2020 election and attempt to whitewash what happened on Jan 6.
 Liz will not do that.
-That is the issue," Cheney spokesperson Jeremy Alder said Tuesday.
+That is the issue," Adler said Tuesday.

 The day before that, Cheney also responded to Trump via tweet after the former president issued yet another false statement about the 2020 election, claiming that it was "Fraudulent."